Login

 Sep.
 16, 2024

-Color theory combines art and science, exploring how colors mix, match, and influence each other.
-It is often illustrated through the color wheel, which consists of primary, secondary, and tertiary colors.
-Primary colors (red, blue, yellow) can be mixed to create secondary colors (green, orange, purple), while tertiary colors arise from mixing primary and secondary colors.
-Understanding these relationships helps designers make informed choices about color combinations.
+At the intersection of art and science, color theory investigates how colors combine, harmonize, and affect one another.
+It is typically represented using the color wheel, consisting of primary, secondary, and tertiary colors.
+Primary colors, namely red, blue, and yellow, can be synthesized to form secondary colors such as green, orange, and purple.
+Furthermore, tertiary colors emerge from blending primary and secondary hues.
+Familiarity with these color relationships empowers designers to make thoughtful choices regarding color pairings.

 Additional resources: